BartZarzecki93/movie-api/README.md

 By default the auth service will start on port `3000`

-To stop the authorization service run
+To stop the service run

 ```
 docker-compose down